 Many people young in their careers will think this is the way things need to be done to get ahead.
 As a leader, you cast a long shadow.
 Be aware of this and make sure that work-life balance is encouraged and be flexible enough to enable individuals to live this balance as they need to.

-Balancing the Grind (September, 2021), Balancing the Grind
+Featured in Balancing the Grind (September, 2021), Balancing the Grind